Schedule and Registration

 |Register Online||Helen Kim||Online|

 9 a.m. - 3 p.m.
 PDT

 All-Day Session included with the February MBCT

 Have you felt anxious or depressed?
 You are not alone.
 Depression and anxiety are rampant in our day and age.
 The World Health Organization (WHO) predicts that depression and anxiety will be the world’s number one health issue in the future.
-Mindfulness-based cognitive therapy is an evidence-based program that builds resilience and prevents relapse of depressive episodes as a proven alternative to medication.
+Mindfulness-based cognitive therapy is an 8-week, evidence-based, experiential program that builds resilience and prevents relapse of depressive episodes as a proven alternative to medication.
 It also reduces acute depression, anxiety and stress.
 In this course, we will turn to habitual thought patterns that keep us stuck and spiralling, and we will build our capacity to respond to life’s challenges in more helpful and attentive ways.

 Participants will learn to:

 - Attend to patterns of thought, emotions, behavior